Sanctogiacomo/Project2/README.md

 ### Useful resources

-- [Resource 1](https://www.w3schools.com/) - This helped me to understand the proper use of z-index and Flexbox.
+- [Resource 1](https://www.w3schools.com/) - This helped me to understand the proper use of Js DOM.
 I really liked their examples and would definitely use it in my subsequent project.

-- [Resource 2](https://stackoverflow.com/) - Stack Overflow is another place I got a lot of opinion about responsiveness of my webpage and I will definitely recommend it to anyone still learning and get stucked at any point.
+- [Resource 2](https://stackoverflow.com/) - Stack Overflow is another place I got a lot of opinion about responsiveness of my webpage/Use of hamburger icon and I will definitely recommend it to anyone still learning and get stucked at any point.

 ## Author